jupyterlab/jupyterlab/docs/source/user/running.md

-# Running kernels and terminals
+# Managing kernels and terminals

-The Running List (Running tab in the Left Panel) shows a list of all the notebooks, code consoles and terminals that are currently running across all
+The Running tab in the left sidebar shows a list of all the kernels and terminals currently running across all notebooks, code consoles, and
 directories:

 [screenshot]

-As with the classic Jupyter Notebook, when you close a notebook document, code console or terminal, the underlying kernel or terminal running on the server continues to run.
-This allows you to perform long running actions and return later.
-The Running List allows you to re-open, or focus, the document linked to a given Kernel or Terminal:
+As with the classic Jupyter Notebook, when you close a notebook document, code console, or terminal, the underlying kernel or terminal running on the server continues to run.
+This allows you to perform long-running actions and return later.
+The Running tab allows you to re-open or focus the document linked to a given kernel or terminal:

 [animation]

-Kernels or Terminals can be shutdown from the Running list:
+Kernels or terminals can be shut down from the Running tab:

+[animation]

+You can shut down all kernels and terminals by clicking the `X` button:

 [animation]